distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 ![BluePrintRegisterErrorMessageHandler Screenshot](/Doc/Images/BluePrintRegisterErrorMessageHandler.PNG)

 ## Setting your origin
 The Unreal coordinate system, basically a rectangle, needs to be converted in order to be sent to DIS and HLA (RPR-FOM).
-In order to do that, coreDS Unreal provides an easy way mechanism.
+In order to do that, coreDS Unreal provides an easy mechanism.

 In order to set your project origin coordinates (lat/lon), go to "Project Settings", then "coreDS":